 Don’t opt for synthetic sweeteners or unhealthy snacks; instead, add in a sprinkle of desiccated coconut.
 This way, you can enjoy something sweet but nutritious over empty calories and damaging excess sugar.

-Desiccated coconut is pure coconut flesh, and when it doesn’t have anything added to it, its nutritional values are approximately as follows for a 100g portion:
+Desiccated coconut is pure coconut flesh which has been dehydrated, and when it doesn’t have anything added to it, its nutritional values are approximately as follows for a 100g portion:

 The latter ingredients listed there are powerful and important minerals for the body.